-In this 5-week course, Dr. Murphy will review the causes of the Great Depression, the response of the Hoover Administration, and the New Deal.
-The approach will focus more on economic analysis rather than historical narratives, in particular contrasting the Keynesian interpretation of various events versus the Austrian explanation.
-Topics will include the operation of the gold standard and the accusations that it tied the hands of policymakers in implementing “stimulus,” Herbert Hoover’s alleged austerity program, the Friedman-Schwartz theory that the Fed’s unwillingness to inflate led to the severe downturn in the early 1930s, recent academic research showing the cartelization effects of the New Deal, and the myth of wartime prosperity.
+In this 5-lecture course, Dr. Murphy reviews the causes of the Great Depression, the response of the Hoover Administration, and the New Deal.
+The focus is more on economic analysis rather than historical narratives, contrasting the Keynesian interpretation of various events versus the Austrian explanation in particular.
+Topics include the operation of the gold standard and the allegation that it inhibited policymakers from implementing the “stimulus,” Herbert Hoover’s supposed austerity program, the Friedman-Schwartz theory that the Fed’s unwillingness to inflate led to the severe downturn in the early 1930s, recent academic research showing the cartelization effects of the New Deal, and the myth of wartime prosperity.
 Dr. Murphy’s book, The Politically Incorrect Guide to the Great Depression and the New Deal, would be very helpful for students, but it is not required for the course.
-All necessary reading materials will be provided.
+All necessary reading materials are provided.

 Check out an article from Professor Murphy about the course by clicking here.

 All readings for this course are free, available online, and provided to students in a fully-hyperlinked syllabus.

 Independent study courses are courses that were presented live in the past.
 These courses are now offered at a discount to anyone who wants to study independently.
 All courses include lecture recordings, slides, a complete hyper-linked syllabus, automatically-graded quizzes, and a discussion forum.
 Professors are not available for academic support for these independent study courses.